Model soups need only one ingredient: Experiments

 \subsection{Analysis and Discussion}

 We analyze two design aspects of \methodname: the effect of the spectral energy threshold $R$ and the role of each component in the mixing rule.
+We focus on the fixed-$R$ formulation from \autoref{eq:energy-threshold} to shed light on the role of the spectral partition and the sensitivity of \methodname to this design choice.
 Varying $R$ controls how much of the fine-tuning update is assigned to the high-energy subspace.
 The results on CLIP ViT-L/14, shown in the left panel of \autoref{fig:R_component_ViT_L_14}, reveal three clear patterns.
 When $R$ is too small, too much spectral mass is discarded, which hurts both ID and OOD performance.
 Very large values of $R$ keep almost all directions, saturating improvements and sometimes leading to collapse.
-Intermediate values around $0.7$–$0.85$ achieve the best balance, confirming that low-energy directions are important but must be modulated relative to dominant task-specific updates.
+Intermediate values around $0.7$–$0.85$ achieve the best balance, confirming that low-energy directions are important but must be modulated relative to dominant task-specific updates. \looseness=-1

 We also ablate the two signals in our mixing rule: spectral decay $\rho^\ell$ and alignment $\cos\alpha^\ell$.
 The right panel of \autoref{fig:R_component_ViT_L_14} shows that relying only on $\rho^\ell$ preserves ID accuracy but brings little OOD improvement, while relying only on $\cos\alpha^\ell$ improves OOD on weaker checkpoints but can reduce ID.
 Uniform mixing gives inconsistent results, and keeping only the high- or low-energy components degrades one side of the trade-off.
 In contrast, combining $\rho^\ell$ and $\cos\alpha^\ell$ consistently yields the strongest OOD performance without sacrificing ID, and remains stable across a wide range of $R$.
-These results validate the design of \methodname: both spectral decay and alignment provide complementary signals, and together they enable a principled way to retain the benefits of low-energy directions without undermining task-specific adaptations. \looseness=-1
+These results validate the design of \methodname: both spectral decay and alignment provide complementary signals, and together they enable a principled way to retain the benefits of low-energy directions without undermining task-specific adaptations.
+We further verify that \methodname applies genuinely anisotropic scaling across layers, rather than collapsing to scalar interpolation; see~\autoref{sec:Anisotropic_Scaling}. \looseness=-1